MinecraftForge/Documentation/docs/blocks/states.md

 }
 ```

-Because the numbers carry no meaning by themselves, no one could not know what they represent unless they had access to the source code and comments.
+Because the numbers carry no meaning by themselves, no one could know what they represent unless they had access to the source code and comments.

 Introduction of States
 ---------------------------------------